About the course

 About the training provider

-Academies Enterprise Trust (AET) is the largest academy trust in the country with a national network of over 60 academies across England.
+Academies Enterprise Trust (AET) is an education trust with a national network of 58 academies across England.

-In joining the Trust in your training year you will have the opportunity to make a transformational impact in communities you work within.
+In joining the Trust in your training year you will have the opportunity to make a transformational impact in communities you work within inspiring their remarkable.

 Training with disabilities and other needs